juliocezarcarneiro/Home_Sales/README.md

 # 🏡 Home Sales Analysis with SparkSQL

 This project uses PySpark and SparkSQL to analyze home sales data, focusing on various metrics like average prices by house features and build year.
-You'll learn how to create temporary views, partition data, cache and uncache tables, and measure performance with Spark.
+In this project, temporary views, partition data, cache and uncache tables, and measure performance with Spark was developed.

 ## 📁 Repository Setup